username1103/nest-file-repository/README.md

 - `acl`: Set available acl on your bucket.
 - `endPoint`: Set AWS endpoint.
 - `forcePathStyle`: Whether to force path style URLs for S3 objects (e.g., `https://s3.amazonaws.com/<bucketName>/<key>` instead of `https://<bucketName>.s3.amazonaws.com/<key>`.
+- `uploadOptionFactory`: Set the implementation of the `S3UploadOptionFactory`.
+By default, the `DefaultS3UploadOptionFactory` is used.

 ## Exception